 Keep rested inside by finding attractions that combine sitting along with cool air.

-- While everyone else is bouncing in a jeep on Indiana Jones Adventure, take time to yourself and soak in a little history (and air conditioning) inside The Disneyland Story presenting Great Moments with Mr. Lincoln.
+- Soak in a little history (and air conditioning) inside The Disneyland Story presenting Great Moments with Mr. Lincoln.

 - Enchanted Tiki Room is a whimsical place with cushioned benches…and you can bring in a snack!